armbrusl/Conways-Game-of-Life/README.md

 Commands one can use so far:

 * **Left Click (Hold)** &rarr; Shows the number of neighboors of the selected cell (N=..) and a window that shows a zoomed in version of the neighboors of the selected cell. <br />

+- the number of neighboors of the selec